Asabeneh/30-Days-Of-JavaScript/readMe.md

 ### String

-A collection of one or more characters under a single quote, double-quote, or backtick.
+A collection of one or more characters under a single quote, double quote, or backtick quote.
 **Example:**

 ```js